You're tuned to the most listened to radio talk show in America, Rush Limbaugh.

 We've talked, there have been stories on this program in the course of 25 years where that has come up about some people.

-That's being too white and all.
+That's being too white.

 But apparently this whole thing has permeated, infiltrated the Seattle Seahawks locker room.